Kuadrant/multicluster-gateway-controller/docs/how-to/ratelimiting-shared-redis.md

             seconds: 10
     EOF
     ```
-1. To test the RLP you can run the following command:
+1. In `T1 and T3` test the RLP you can run the following command:
     ```bash
     while true; do curl -k -s -o /dev/null -w "%{http_code}\n"  replace.this.with.host && sleep 1; done
     ```